MetalHexx/TeensyROM-CLI/README.md

   <img src="https://github.com/MetalHexx/TeensyROM-CLI/assets/9291740/de7206d8-92ea-4b21-b280-e2ab7530939a" width="60%" height="60%"/>

 ### New Patches in Chipsynth
-*Your patches are generated in a sub-directory in the presets directory.
-Therefore, you will see them in Chipsynth in the same folder.
+*Your patches are generated in a new sub-directory as seen below.
 Enjoy!*
 <img src="https://github.com/MetalHexx/TeensyROM-CLI/assets/9291740/355ec5ec-8801-4339-ae63-4a389075872f" width="60%" height="60%"/>